Architecture and Activism, the footnotes. Part 1.

 2.1.2 Politics is in the architectural design or within the assignment.

-18.104.22.168 Georges Bataille’s writings on transgression play an important role within the work and thoughts of Wim Cuyvers.
+18.104.22.168 Wim Cuyvers is given as an example.
+Georges Bataille’s writings on transgression play an important role within his work and thoughts.

 22.214.171.124.1 Georges Bataille is a French writer and philosopher.
 In his book ‘L’érotisme’ (1957) he considers systematically the relationship between taboo and transgression.